RFK Jr. & claimed regenerative peptides like BPC-157

 Taking peptides orally such as in tablet form seems less likely to do much good.
 Some may be digested to inactivity, while others may just not be absorbed well.

-What’s my overall fact-check and review of BPC-157?
+What’s my general fact-check and review of BPC-157?
 It’s too risky, especially given the lack of research in people.
 Anecdotes are not enough to support its use and could be swayed by the placebo effect.
 I feel the same about the other popular peptides out there.

 Unfortunately, given the costs that go into clinical trials and the fact that potentially hundreds of thousands of people are already taking these peptides (so there’s already a market driving profit), there’s a strong possibility that a new robust clinical trial may never be done on BPC-157.